This post may contain affiliate links. As an Amazon Affiliate I earn from qualifying purchases.

 Picking an elliptical machine is tough.
-You often don’t buy many of these in your life so it’s not uncommon to be a bit confused.
-Here are the things you need to know to make the right decision.
+People don’t buy many of these in their life so it’s not strange to be a bit confused.
+Here are the things you need to know about how to pick the right elliptical trainer.

 - Stride length